 Painting Demonstration

 I am painting on an 8” x 10” linen panel.
-The panel is pre made with a medium weave linen that is oil primed.
-These panels are perfect for creating small art works, studies and are also great to use for painting en plein air.
+The panel is pre-made with a medium weave linen that is oil primed.
+These panels are perfect for creating small artworks and studies and are also great for painting en plein air.

-I sketch the composition using a No.1 round brush with burnt sienna mixed with Liquin Original (Liquin).
-I am using Liquin as a medium to thin the paint and it also has the advantage of speeding up the drying time.
+I sketched the composition using a No.1 round brush with burnt sienna mixed with Liquin Original (Liquin).
+I am using Liquin as a medium to thin the paint, which also speeds up the drying time.

 Paint Your Dark Values and Shadows First

-Whenever I start a painting I always identify where the dark values and shadows are first in the scene I am painting.
-Value refers to how light or dark a subject is and by painting in the dark values first it is much easier to create atmospheric perspective in your painting.
+Whenever I start a painting, I identify where the dark values and shadows are first in my painting scene.
+Value refers to how light or dark a subject is, and by painting in the dark values, it is much easier to create atmospheric perspective in your painting.
 It also makes it easier to add the areas in light and to get the saturation of your colours correct once you have painted your dark values.

-I paint the background mountain using a mix ultramarine blue, burnt sienna, alizarin crimson and titanium white.
-I also use the same colours for the cloud shadows but with more titanium white in the mix.
+I painted the background mountain using a mix of ultramarine blue, burnt sienna, alizarin crimson and titanium white.
+I use the same colours for the cloud shadows but with more titanium white.

 I mix yellow ochre, alizarin crimson and ultramarine blue to paint the shadows in the tree foliage of the Lombardy poplar.
-As yellow is a light value colour the shadows in the tree canopies are also likely to be lighter in value than if the foliage was still green.
+As yellow is a light-value colour, the clouds in the tree canopies are also likely to be lighter in weight than if the foliage was still green.

-The shadows in the vegetation in the foreground is a mix of ultramarine blue, yellow ochre and burnt sienna.
+The shadows in the vegetation in the foreground are a mix of ultramarine blue, yellow ochre and burnt sienna.

-Now that the main areas of shadows have been established I work back in the scene starting with the zone that is furthest away, the sky and clouds.
-I paint the cloud highlights with a mix of titanium white and a little burnt sienna.
+Now that the main areas of shadows have been established, I work back in the scene, starting with the zone that is furthest away, the sky and clouds.
+I painted the cloud highlights with titanium white and a little burnt sienna.

 The sky is a mix of ultramarine blue and titanium white.